You Only Linearize Once: Tangents Transpose to Gradients: Transposition

-To read the transposition rules, it helps to view an expression as a function from its environment to its results.
-So, if $\dot e$ consumes linear variables $\seqTan$, the transpose $\ddot e$ must produce one result corresponding to each variable in $\seqTan$.
+To read the transposition rules, it helps to view an expression as a function from its environment to its results, and to think of its environment as ordered.
+So, if $\dot e$ consumes the linear variables of an ordered type environment $\seqTan$, the transpose $\ddot e$ must produce one result corresponding to each variable in $\seqTan$.
 Likewise, for every result of $\dot e$, $\ddot e$ must consume a corresponding free variable.
-The transform $\T$ carries the names of these free variables in the cotangent environment $\seqT$.
-We use the notation $\seqTan$, $\seqT$ and angle brackets to emphasize that they are ordered vectors instead of sets/mappings (as opposed to $\envTan$ and $\envT$, which in this paper allow exchange), and match the order of the relevant expression results.
-When we compose and decompose expressions and their corresponding environments, it may be necessary to insert shuffling operations to maintain this ordering invariant.
+The transform $\T$ carries names for these (cotangent) variables in a second ordered type environment $\seqT$.

+We use the notation $\seqTan$, $\seqT$ and angle brackets to emphasize that they are ordered vectors instead of the unordered mappings $\envTan$, $\envT$, and match the order of the relevant expression results.
+When we compose and decompose expressions and their corresponding ordered environments, it may be necessary to insert shuffling operations to maintain this ordering invariant.
 These shuffles are uninteresting and expressible using only let and multi-value return, both of which cost 0 in our model, so we leave them implicit.
 The ordering is irrelevant for type-checking, so we freely use $\seqTan$ and $\seqT$ as typing environments as well.